This post may contain affiliate links. Read the full disclosure policy here.

-A 9-patch block made of quarter-square triangles around a central square, the Ohio Star block is a lovely quilt block that was known by many names, depending on geographic location or time period.
+A nine-patch block made of quarter-square triangles around a central square, the Ohio Star block is a lovely quilt block that was known by many names, depending on geographic location or time period.

-the Ohio Star was frequently used as a main block within a quilt, as well as border design of smaller blocks around a large center star or quilted design in a
+Also popular with Amish quilters, the Ohio Star was frequently used as a main block within a quilt.
+It was also a popular border design of smaller blocks around a large center star or quilted design in a Medallion quilt.

 Putting the blocks together with

 sashing strips and cornerstone blocks makes a striking, yet simple design.